header

 Synopsis

-In January, I was sent down to the San Francisco Bay Area (more specifically Marin County) for work.
+In the first few months of 2008, I was sent down to the San Francisco Bay Area (more specifically Marin County) for work.
 During a few moments of free time, I was able to enjoy the area.
 I went on the short loop hike (0.7 miles) of the Tiburon Upland Nature Preserve located in Marin County (north of San Francisco).
 The trail looped through oak, chaparral, and a little grassland.
 It was somewhat steep with switchbacks and provided a view of the bay from the top of the trail.
 A few flowers were already in bloom, which was quite a shock for me considering it was in the 20s back home.

 I also was able to visit the John Muir Woods National Monument.
 I took a short hike through the grooves of towering redwoods - the last remaining stand in the area - a vestige of what the entire area used to hold.
 There are short, paved trails in the main canyon of the monument.